 While both leads and referrals have the potential to generate sales for your business, they differ in many aspects.
 One of their biggest differences is that the former isn’t endorsed and doesn’t have that guarantee of approval by friends or family.
 They’re also more challenging to pursue and don’t guarantee an opportunity for a sale.
 Referrals, meanwhile, are recommendations from a trusted source.

 We’ve already determined that referrals are more likely to spend more and have the potential to increase your revenue.
-Referrals also have a 37% higher retention rate compared to leads.
+Leads from referrals have a 30% higher rate than the leads generated from other marketing channels.

 Referral Marketing Objectives